 - when enhancement is present, it may be associated with improved survival 3,17

 - MR spectroscopy: according to one study spectra of PML lesions were characterised by significantly reduced NAA, lactate presence, and by significantly increased Choline and lipids compared with control group values 8

 - ADC/DWI: peripheral patchy diffusion restriction 14

 Treatment and prognosis

 Prognosis is generally poor with an inexorable neurologic decline leading to coma and death occurring in the majority of patients with PML 9.
-If untreated, PML is usually fatal within 1 year, often within 2 to 6 months 17.
+If untreated, PML is usually fatal within one year, often within 2 to 6 months 17.
 Treatment with highly active antiretroviral therapy (HAART) may prolong survival, although in some instances this leads to PML-IRIS.
 High-dose glucocorticoid therapy is recommended for patients with PML-IRIS.
 Some reports also state some benefit with cytarabine or mirtazapine, the latter especially in natalizumab-associated PML.

 - 1. Grossman RI, Yousem DM.
 Neuroradiology, the requisites.
 Mosby Inc. (2003) ISBN:032300508X.
 Read it at Google Books - Find it at Amazon

 - 2. Smith AB, Smirniotopoulos JG, Rushing EJ.
 From the archives of the AFIP: central nervous system infections associated with human immunodeficiency virus infection: radiologic-pathologic correlation.
 Radiographics.
 28 (7): 2033-58. doi:10.1148/rg.287085135 - Pubmed citation